abdilatifbashir/anitas-kitchen/README.md

 * get a computer
 * have internet access with browser installed on your computer
+* ensure git is installed on your machine
-* open browser tab ang get to github,there you can download project files on my respository
+* open browser tab ang get to github and copy my repository url
+* run git clone url of the repository

 link to my project